notJust-dev/notjustdev/content/posts/2022-03-24-uber-eats-5-days-challenge/index.md

 We have started preparing this challenge 6 months ago, and we made sure it's packed with value.

-By the end of the 5 Days challenge, you will walk away more confident in your skills of building complex, full-stack, end-to-end projects.
+By the end of the 5 Days challenge, you will walk away more confident in your skills of building complex, full-stack, end-to-end projects with [React Native](https://reactnative.dev/) and [AWS Amplify](https://aws.amazon.com/amplify/).

 ## What will we build?